wei-m-teh/nutch-web-api/README.md

 - **NUTCH_HOME**
 - **JAVA_HOME**

 These environment variables can be overwritten in conf/env-<environment>.json file.
-(An example is provided for the test, dev environments).
+For example, please refer to the configuration for test and dev environments respectively.
-Additionally, **NUTCH_OPT** environment variable will be picked up as additional options required to run nutch application.
-This variable can also be overwritten by specifying it in conf/env.json.
-Other variables used by nutch-web-application is as followed:
+Additionally, the standard **NUTCH_OPT** environment variable will be picked up as additional options required to run nutch application.
+This variable can also be overwritten by specifying it in conf/env-<environment>.json.
+Other variables used by nutch-web-api are as followed:

 - **NUTCH_WEB_API_SERVER_HOST**
 - **NUTCH_WEB_API_SERVER_PORT**
 - **NUTCH_WEB_API_SOLR_URL**
+- **NUTCH_WEB_API_SEED_DIR** (Directory where seed file is persisted in.)
+- **NUTCH_WEB_API_DATA_DIR** (Directory where the embedded database Nedb used for data  storage)

 ## Starting And Stopping The Server
 ### Start nutch-web-api